grscwf/twin-mt/nero-dev-guide.md

 - `?debug` mode turns on several features:
   - The top has a "var-info" display.
   - The right side has several buttons.
-  - The left menu has some utilties, marked with a wrench icon.
+  - The left menu has some utilities, marked with a wrench icon.
   - A few macros show a wrench icon within a passage, for local control of the macro.
   - The bottom right is SugarCube's debug panel, which is somewhat redundant,